 - Establish compliance methods including assigning credits to fuels that have carbon intensities below the standard.

-More information is provided on the Ecology website.
+More information is provided on the Ecology website and on the GTP Clean Fuel Programs page.